The Italian Job

 To be fair, though, we did have plans for the evening that involved being in the car by 5pm.
 Over the previous couple of days I’d noticed there was a geocaching event on the Saturday night in the small town of Montecatini Terme, about an hour away in the direction of Pisa.
 Well, Google says it’s an hour, but we actually did it in about 35 minutes.
 Anyway, back at the plot, a French family visiting the area had created a geocaching event and on the evening before they had got precisely zero “Will Attend” logs on it, so I messaged them to see if it was still going ahead and they said yes.
 Well, you have to, don’t you ?
 After all, it was a new cache type for us in Italy and it coloured in the Province of Pistoia too.
 It’s the second time we’ve been to a regular event whilst outside the UK on holiday, the previous one being three years previously in Albufeira (see Caching on the Beach).

 Because it took us a lot less time than we expected to get there, we were able to have a quick drink in a cafe before heading up to the event location.
 We then spent five minutes or so playing spot-the-cacher whilst sitting 40 metres away, but the family in question were very easy to spot.
 I sidled over and waved my GPS at them and got instant recognition.
 Thankfully they spoke really good English.
 Given that I’m the only one of the four of us that has anything more than a basic grasp of French it would have been a struggle if they didn’t.
 Not that the kids really paid any attention anyway.
 We had a nice long chat about all things geocaching, and got an invite to go visit them in their native Ardennes next year.
 That works for me, because their home department is the only one in the north-east of France that I haven’t been caching in, and there are plenty of caches there to be going at.
+Many of those caches belong to the family in question.

 After we split up we dived into the first available restaurant to grab some dinner.
-It had been a long day again and we hadn’t really aten much other than ice cream during the day, so we were ready for some proper food.
+It had been a long day again and we hadn’t really eaten much other than ice cream during the day, so we were ready for some proper food.
 We had to wait a while to get served because it seemed that the evening staff had only just arrived and were engaged in a pre-evening pep talk, which seemed a bit strange.
 Once we did get served, we ordered a platter of mixed starters and then burger, focaccia, Caesar salad and risotto, all of which were very nice.
 There was some beer involved too, at least for me.
 Kas had volunteered to drive home.

 The drive back home was uneventful, and when we got there Kas wanted to get straight to bed.
 I thought I’d spend a bit of time finishing off caching logs for the day, so the girls and me went down to the bar, but rather unfortunately almost as soon as I’d got the PC connected to the wi-fi the battery ran out.
 I’d left it switched on and unplugged while we were out.
 So that was the end of that.
 We spent about 20 minutes down in the lobby bar and then had to give up and go to bed.